sg893052/sonic-buildimage/devops/tam/tam-drop-monitor-hld.md

 > Need to monitor all packet drops on this switch, for all the flows destined for the webserver running at 20.20.1.1.
 A Drop Monitor collector for analysing the metadata is running at 20.20.20.4:9091 (UDP).
 Not every packet drop needs monitored, but one in 100 is acceptable.
 If a flow didn't see any drop for 5sec, it can be assumed that the active drop window may have ended.
 The flows are ingressing onto switch1 on port 'Ethernet44'

+Note that there would be other system wide configuration that is not covered in the sample workflow below, but would be required for the packet forwarding/routing.

 ```

 ; setup switch-wide configuration

 sonic (config-tam)# switch-id 1234